 Migrant women who have been victims of forced prostitution despite the protection and rights provided by law are often caught in a web of multiple coercions that deprive them of the possibility to exercise their right to protect and support themselves.

-In this context, the campaign’s approach is multi-levelled and attempts to highlight both the causes of violence and its consequences, and to raise awareness about the need to change attitudes and behaviours that perpetuate such phenomena.
+In this context, the campaign’s approach is multi-levelled and attempts to highlight both the causes of violence and its consequences, and to raise awareness about the need to change attitudes and behaviors that perpetuate such phenomena.

-Its purpose is: to demonstrate that changing attitudes and stereotypes has multiple benefits in terms of social and economic well-being, but also in terms of cultural upgrading; to highlight the policies and practices that exist and are needed to address violence at a legal, institutional and practical level; to mobilise multiple social and political subjects.
+Its purpose is: to demonstrate that changing attitudes and stereotypes has multiple benefits in terms of social and economic well-being, but also in terms of cultural upgrading; to highlight the policies and practices that exist and are needed to address violence at a legal, institutional and practical level; to mobilize multiple social and political subjects.
 In this context, prevention and response are central aspects in the campaign.

-It is particularly important to raise public awareness about the issues of forced prostitution of migrant women, the terms and conditions, the effects and consequences for these women and for the society as a whole.
+It is particularly important to raise public awareness about the issues of forced prostitution of migrant women, the terms and conditions, the effects and consequences for these women and the society as a whole.

 A society that must be aware of the true dimensions of the problem, beyond stereotypical perceptions ranging between pity and revulsion.
-The increase in forms of prostitution, which is part of an ever-growing sex industry, is a sign of the times and calls for everyone to be alert in order to combat it.
+The increase in forms of prostitution, which is part of an ever-growing sex industry, is a sign of the times and calls for everyone to be alert to combat it.

 The objectives